romanMamrukov/webtestbench/README.md

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request